queelius/papers/ngram-projections/projection.md

 ### Abstract

 This paper explores the use of inductive biases and projection functions in autoregressive (AR) models to enhance out-of-distribution (OOD) generalization.
-We revisit the concept of infini-grams, which leverage suffix arrays to manage arbitrary context lengths efficiently.
+We revisit the concept of infini-grams, which leverage suffix arrays to manage arbitrary input (context) lengths efficiently.
 This approach is compared to traditional $n$-gram models, highlighting its advantages in sample efficiency and computational scalability.
 We delve into various inductive biases, such as the recency bias, shortest edit distance, and semantic similarity, illustrating their impact on AR model performance.
 By framing OOD generalization as a projection problem, we propose strategies to optimize these projections through meta-learning and nested optimization.
 Furthermore, we discuss the integration of classical information retrieval techniques and pre-trained language model embeddings to enhance the semantic relevance of projections.
 Our findings suggest that combining symbolic AI methods with deep learning representations can yield more interpretable and sample-efficient AR models, with broad applications in natural language processing, code generation, and scientific discovery.

 ## Introduction

-The infini-gram model is an autoregressive (AR) model that predicts the next token based on the longest suffix in the training data that matches the context.
-Essentially, they are finding some *projection* of the input (context) to the training data to allow the AR model to generate coherent text continuations from inputs it has never seen before.
+The infini-gram model is an autoregressive (AR) model that predicts the next token based on the longest suffix in the training data that matches the input.
+Essentially, they are finding some *projection* of the input to the training data to allow the AR model to generate coherent text continuations from inputs it has never seen before.
 This is known as out-of-distribution (OOD) generalization, where we are trying to generalize to tasks (like predict continuations of an input never seen before) that is not in the training data.

+Since the model converges in distribution to the data generating process (DGP) as the sample size goes to infinity, the key challenge is to find sample-efficient inductive biases that provide the model with more information about the task or the DGP, allowing it to generalize to OOD data more effectively and with fewer samples.

-In this paper, we seek to generalize the concept of projections to a broader class of inductive biases that can be used to improve the sample efficiency of AR models and discuss how these inductive biases can be used to improve out-of-distribution (OOD) generalization.
+In this paper, we seek to formalize a class of inductive biases as *projections* of the input onto the training data.

-## Autoregressive (AR) Models
+## AR Models

-Autoregressive (AR) models form a cornerstone in natural language processing, predicting the probability of a word $w_t$ given all preceding words $w_{<t}$ and the training data $D$:
+AR models form a cornerstone in natural language processing, predicting the probability of a word $w_t$ given all preceding words $w_{<t}$ and the training data $D$:

 $$
-\Pr_D\{w_t \mid w_{<t}\}.
+\Pr\!{}_D\{w_t \mid w_{<t}\}.
 $$

 Historically, the prefix $w_{<t}$ is limited to a fixed length $n$,

 $$
-\Pr_D\{w_t \mid w_{t-n:t}\},
+\Pr\!{}_D\{w_t \mid w_{t-n:t}\},
 $$

 where $a:b$ denotes the range $a, a+1, \ldots, b-1$.

-Infini-gram models dynamically adjust the context length based on the longest suffix in the training data that matches the context:
+Infini-gram models dynamically adjust the order of the  $n$-gram based on the longest suffix in the training data that matches the input:

 $$
-\Pr\{w_t \mid \operatorname{longest\_suffix}_D(w_{<t})\},
+\Pr\!{}_D\{w_t \mid \operatorname{longest\_suffix}_D(w_{<t})\},
 $$

 where $\operatorname{longest\_suffix}_D$ finds the longest suffix of the context $w_{<t}$ in the training data $D$.

-For autoregressive models to generate continuations of the input, $\operatorname{longest\_suffix}$ makes a lot of sense.
-It allows the model to find training data that is both similiar to the input and relevant to the task at hand: predicting the next token from previous tokens.
+For AR models to generate continuations of the input, $\operatorname{longest\_suffix}$ makes a lot of sense.
+It allows the model to find training data that is both similiar to the input and relevant to the task of predicting the next token from previous tokens.

 Let's be a bit formal about what $\operatorname{longest\_suffix}_D$ represents: it is a kind of *projection* of the input onto the training data $D$, which is an i.i.d. sample from some (unknown) data generating process (DGP).
 Let us denote the probability distribution of the DGP as $\Pr{}_{\!\theta}$, where $\theta$ are unknown parameters, and the probability distribution of the AR model as $\Pr{}_{\!\hat\theta}$, where $\hat\theta$ are the estimated parameters of the AR model based on the training data $D$.